 Subsection (b) is based upon a recommendation from the Administrative Conference of the United States.
 Direct final rulemaking has been recommended by the Administrative Conference of the United States [ACUS Recommendation 95-4, 60 Fed.
 Reg.
 43110 (1995)].
 The study that provided the basis for the recommendation was prepared by Professor Ron Levin and has been published [Ronald M. Levin, "Direct Final Rulemaking" 64 George Washington Law Review 1 (1995)].
 [However, recognizing that there may be a few other justifications for exemption, this section adopts a broader rule for matters that will be noncontroversial.
 Thus, a situation where the agency is merely making a stylistic correction or correcting an error that the agency believes is noncontroversial may be adopted without formal rulemaking procedures.
+See

-See the VA Fast-Track Rule provision at Va.
+1 the VA Fast-Track Rule provision at Va.
 Code Ann.
 Section 2.2-4012.1.]

-In order to prevent misuse of this procedural device, noncontroversial rule promulgation requires the consent of elected officials, and may be prevented by the requisite number of persons filing objections.
+2 3 In order to prevent misuse of this procedural device, noncontroversial rule promulgation 4 requires the consent of elected officials, and may be prevented by the requisite number of 5 persons filing objections.
+The public comment period in subsection (b) provides notice of the 6 noncontroversial rule and the opportunity to object to the adoption of the rule.
+If an objection to 7 the direct final rulemaking process is received within the public comment period, the agency 8 must give notice of the objection and then the agency may proceed with the normal rulemaking 9 process, including the public comment provisions of Section 306.
+10 11 SECTION 310.

-SECTION 310.
 GUIDANCE DOCUMENTS.

-(a) An agency may issue a guidance document without following the procedures set forth in Sections 304 through 308.
-Guidance documents do not have the force of law and do not constitute an exercise of an agency's delegated authority, if any, to establish the rights or duties of any person.

-(a) An agency may issue a guidance document.
-An agency may not issue a guidance document in place of a rule.
-A guidance documents does not have the force of law and may not prescribe the rights and duties of persons subject to agency regulation under a delegation of authority to

-1 that agency.
-2 (b) An agency need not follow the procedure set forth in Sections 304 through 308 to 3 issue a guidance document.
-4 (c) A guidance document binds the agency, but is advisory to, and does not bind, any 5 other person.
-6 (b) An agency that proposes to rely on a guidance document to the detriment of a person 7 in any administrative proceeding must afford that person a fair opportunity to contest the legality 8 or wisdom of positions taken in the document.
-The agency may not use a guidance document to 9 foreclose consideration of issues raised in the document.
-10 (d) A reviewing court may not give deference to a guidance document and shall 11 determine de novo the validity of a guidance document.
-A reviewing court may consider whether 12 the agency followed the guidance document and may [or must] enforce the guidance document 13 against the agency.
-14 (c) A guidance document may contain binding instructions to agency staff members, 15 provided that the agency's procedures also afford to affected persons, in compliance with 16 subsection (b), an adequate opportunity to contest positions taken in the document at an 17 appropriate stage in the administrative process.
-18 (e) Each agency shall publish all currently operative guidance documents and may file 19 the guidance document with the [publisher].
-20 d) When an agency proposes to act at variance with a position expressed in a guidance 21 document, it shall provide a reasonable explanation for the departure.
-If affected persons may 22 have reasonably relied on the agency's position, the explanation shall include a reasonable 23 justification for the agency's conclusion that the need for the departure outweighs such persons'
+12 (a) An agency may issue a guidance document without following the procedures set forth in Sections 304 through 308.
+Guidance documents do not have the force of law and 13 14 do not constitute an exercise of an agency's delegated authority, if any, to establish the rights or duties of any person.
+15 16 (a) An agency may issue a guidance document.
+An agency may not issue a guidance document 17 in place of a rule.
+A guidance documents does not have the force of law and may not prescribe 18 19 the rights and duties of persons subject to agency regulation under a delegation of authority to-20 that agency.
+21 (b) An agency need not follow the procedure set forth in Sections 304 through 308 to issue a 22 guidance document. (c) A guidance document binds the agency, but is advisory to, and does not bind, any 23 24 other person.
+25 (b) An agency that proposes to rely on a guidance document to the detriment of a 26 person in any administrative proceeding must afford that person a fair opportunity to 27 contest the legality or wisdom of positions taken in the document.
+The agency may not use a guidance document to foreclose consideration of issues raised in the document.
+28 (d) A reviewing court may not give deference to a guidance document and shall-29 determine de novo the validity of a guidance document.
+A reviewing court may consider whether

-reliance interests.